 Seven FAQs people ask about trading online

-- What legal differences are there between selling online and traditional sales?
+- What are the legal differences between selling online and traditional sales?

-- What information do I need to provide, when and how?
+- What information do I need to provide to online customers?

 - Can customers cancel online orders?

-- How can I ensure that ecommerce transactions are covered by my terms and conditions?
+- How can I ensure my terms and conditions apply to ecommerce transactions?

-- How does a contract come into force when using the internet and email?
+- When does a contract come into force when using the internet and email?

 - What happens if my website contains incorrect information (eg prices) or offers goods which are out of stock?

-1. What legal differences are there between selling online and traditional sales?
+1. What are the legal differences between selling online and traditional sales?

 The basic common laws of contract formation - offer, acceptance, and so on - apply to online sales in the same way as for any other sales.

 Online sales to individuals are covered by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (which cover any form of distance selling, for example, sales made over the telephone).
 These require you to send written confirmation of any order to the customer (by mail or email) containing the necessary information (your name, description of the goods, and so on) and informing the consumer of their right to cancel the order.

 The Consumer Contracts Regulations do not cover sales to other businesses, however the E-Commerce Regulations 2002 govern business-to-business sales.
 These regulations require you to provide the same information, but do not include an automatic right for business customers to cancel any contracts.

 If you have a presence in a foreign country (eg an office there) transactions may also be subject to local regulation and taxation.
 You may also run into problems when you do not know who your customer is.
 For example, selling to minors may be illegal (depending on the country and what you are selling), and contracts with minors are usually unenforceable.

-2. What information do I need to provide, when and how?
+2. What information do I need to provide to online customers?